-Label Description мѕті The bridge instance.
-You can also link to the STP detailed WISTI bridge status.
+Label Description MSTI The bridge instance.
+You can also link to the STP detailed bridge WISTI status.
 Bridge ID The bridge ID of this bridge instance.
 Root ID The bridge ID of the currently selected root bridge.
 Root Port The switch port currently assigned the root port role.
 Root path cost.
 For a root bridge, this is zero.
-For other bridges, Root Cost it is the sum of port path costs on the least cost path to the Root Bridge.
-Topology Flag The current state of the Topology Change Flag for the bridge instance.
-Topology Change Last The time since last Topology Change occurred.
+For other bridges, it Root Cost is the sum of port path costs on the least cost path to the Root Bridge.
+Topology Flag The current state of the Topology Change Flag for the bridge Topology Flag instance.
+Topology Change The time since last Tanalogy Change acquired Last The time since last Topology Change occurred.
 Refresh Click to refresh the page immediately.
 Auto-refresh Check this box to enable an automatic refresh of the page at regular intervals.